giulioforesto/singing-crowd/README.md

 In the video, two possible explanations are given:
 * the bad singers adapt while hearing the good singers and sing better;
-* even with bad singers in the crowd (which we can here by coming closer to individuals), there's a kind of *audition illusion* of our brain that interprets the right note when it hears many notes around it.
+* even with bad singers in the crowd (which we can hear by coming closer to individuals), there's a kind of *audition illusion* of our brain that interprets the right note when it hears many notes around it.

 Let's forget about the first explanation, and try to explain why, even with people singing effectively bad, the crowd is in tune.